Disk Wind Feedback from High-mass Protostars. V. Application of Multi-Modal Machine Learning to Characterize Outflow Properties: Data and Method

 \subsection{Synthetic Observations}

 We use the publicly available radiative transfer code \radmc\ \citep{2012ascl.soft02015D} to generate synthetic \co\ (2-1) spectra under non-LTE conditions.
-Level populations are computed based on local density and temperature, assuming that gas and dust temperatures are coupled.
-This assumption is valid for the dense regions ($n_{\rm H} \gtrsim 10^5\, {\rm cm}^{-3}$) that dominate our simulation domain, and dust temperatures are calculated as described in \citet{2024ApJ...966..117X}.
-We also conduct radiative transfer from 20 different viewing angles, where the inclination angles are sampled by uniformly spacing the cosine of inclination angles between 0.025 and 0.975, ensuring even coverage over the spherical coordinate system.
+Level populations are computed based on local density and temperature, assuming that gas and dust temperatures are coupled. \xd{For these calculations, we assume a constant $^{12}$CO abundance of $10^{-4}$ relative to $H_2$ and a gas-to-dust mass ratio of 100.} This assumption is valid for the dense regions ($n_{\rm H} \gtrsim 10^5\, {\rm cm}^{-3}$) that dominate our simulation domain, and dust temperatures are calculated as described in \citet{2024ApJ...966..117X}.
+We also conduct radiative transfer from 20 different viewing angles, where the inclination angles are sampled by uniformly spacing the cosine of inclination angles between 0.025 and 0.975, ensuring even coverage over the spherical coordinate system. \xd{These values correspond to a range of inclination angles from approximately 12.8$^\circ$ to 88.6$^\circ$ relative to the line of sight.}

 To simulate ALMA observations, we post-process the synthetic line data using CASA/\texttt{simalma}, adopting the same C36-3 array configuration and 210-second integration time as used in the real observations discussed in \S\ref{Application to Real ALMA Outflows and Uncertainty Assessment}.
 To diversify the training set, we include synthetic sources at distances of 500~pc, 1~kpc, and 2~kpc, using 2~kpc as the fiducial setup.
 While one real observed source lies at 8.4~kpc (see \S\ref{Application to Real ALMA Outflows and Uncertainty Assessment}), the model's input images and spectra are normalized, making the training process largely insensitive to distance, as also supported by \citet{2024ApJ...966..117X}.
 Figure~\ref{fig.Outflow_Jan_ML_2chan_vel3dis2} presents examples of synthetic outflows generated for various protostellar masses and inclination angles.
 Additional collections of synthetic outflow images are available in \citet{2024ApJ...966..117X}.